shaliulab/idtrackerai/docs/source/quickstart.rst

 Copy the video to a folder where you want the output files to be placed.
-Depending on the length of the video, the number of animals, and the number of pixels per animal, idtracker.ai will generate different amounts of data, so there must be free space on the disk to allocate the output files.
+Depending on the length of the video, the number of animals, and the number of pixels per animal, idtracker.ai will generate different amounts of data, so there must be enough free space on the disk to allocate the output files.
 We recommend using solid state disks (SSD) as the saving and loading of the multiple objects that idtracker.ai generates will be faster.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^